 As you can see, the above verses tell us how our Lord Jesus came into this world.
 And I am sure that right now, you might be thinking, how could someone who claimed to be the son of God, was born to a needy family.

 The Bible tells us that Jesus is the Son of God, and God is the one who created everything we see and the things we cannot see.
-He is the one credited for calling into being what does not exist, giving life to the dead, and making a way where there seems to be no way.
+He is the one credited for calling into being what does not exist, giving life to the dead, and making a way where there is no way.

 Then you may ask, couldn’t He then make a way for His own Son to be born in a decent place?